IgorSmirnof/rs-1/README.md

 - github: *https://github.com/igorsmirnof*

+> Task from https://www.codewars.com/ Descending Order
-> Your task is to make a function that can take any non-negative integer as an argument and return it with its digits in descending order.
+Your task is to make a function that can take any non-negative integer as an argument and return it with its digits in descending order.
 Essentially, rearrange the digits to create the highest possible number.

 > let newNumber = Number(Array.from(String(number)).sort((a, b) => b - a).join(''))